swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 `http://id.elegnamnden.se/csig/1.1/dss-ext/ns`

+Compliance with this specification requires support of the latest version of the \[[Csig-XSD](#csig-xsd)\] schema which is 1.1.2.

-If a future version of this specification is needed, it will use a different namespace.
+If a future, non backwards compatible, version of this specification is needed, it will use a different namespace.

 Conventional XML namespace prefixes are used in the schema: